 Mostly though, I think we like long-form series because of their eerie ability to slowly draw us into themselves and at the same time insidiously (nice insidiously) infuse our lives with their presence.
-Five minutes into ep one of Mad Men we’re dizzily agreeing that the past truly is another country and they do absolutely do things differently there.
-Five eps into season three and we’ve refurnished our place with spindly blond furniture and taken up smoking again.
+Five minutes into episode one of Mad Men we’re dizzily agreeing that the past truly is another country and they do absolutely do things differently there.
+Five episodes into season three and we’ve refurnished our place with spindly blond furniture and taken up smoking again.

 Is all this enough to explain the lure of the on demand long-form series?
 All the deep multi-season friendships and hard-won wisdoms and lost weekends and workplace blackouts?
 I don’t think so.
 Let’s be honest, if all we wanted was to spend hundreds of hours on a roller coaster of emotion and challenging circumstance with a fascinating but dauntingly complex individual who may or may not make it through to the end, most of us in relationships wouldn’t need to watch TV at all.

 So there must be something else that draws us to the LED shrine.
 Some ancient atavistic need that can only be satisfied by the cycle of the seasons.